-The Center for Sacred Music at Virginia Wesleyan College was founded in 1982 by Dr. David Clayton, Emeritus Professor of Music at VWC.
-It has as its mission to inspire, to enlighten, and to prepare as it provides leadership in the language of faith expressed through misuc and the arts.
-The Center offers opportunities for all students to broaden their awareness of the music and ritual that have been part of humankind's various faith expressions for thousands of years.
+The Center for Sacred Music at Virginia Wesleyan University was founded in 1982 by Dr. David Clayton, Emeritus Professor of Music at Virginia Wesleyan.

+Mission: The Center's mission is to inspire, to enlighten, and to prepare students as it provides leadership in the language of faith expressed through music and the arts.

+Initiatives: The Center offers opportunities for all students to broaden their awareness of the music and ritual that have been part of humankind's various faith expressions for thousands of years.
 In addition, it offers theoretical and applied instruction as preparation for careers in church music ministry as continuing education for those already active in the profession.